simonrob/email-oauth2-proxy/README.md

 If you are having trouble actually connecting to the proxy, it is always worth double-checking the `local_address` values that you are using.
 The [sample configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) sets this parameter to `127.0.0.1` for all servers.
 If you remove this value and do not provide your own, the proxy defaults to `::` – in most cases this resolves to `localhost` for both IPv4 and IPv6 configurations, but it is possible that this differs depending on your environment.
-If you are unable to connect to the proxy from your client, it is always worth first specifying this value explicitly – see the [sample configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) for further details about how to do this.
+If you are unable to connect to the proxy from your email client, first try specifying this value explicitly – see the [sample configuration file](https://github.com/simonrob/email-oauth2-proxy/blob/main/emailproxy.config) for further details about how to do this.
 Please try setting and connecting to both IPv4 (i.e., `127.0.0.1`) and IPv6 (i.e., `::1`) loopback addresses before reporting any connection issues with the proxy.

 ### Dependencies and setup<a id="dependencies-and-setup"></a>